 The New York Evening Post of Dec.
-20, says: "As a rule, the followers of any sport seldom have much of interest to themselves come out of any of the meetings which are held during the off season.
-But tennis enthusiasts this year can during the off season.
+20, says: "As a rule, the followers of any sport selfon blec.
+20, says: As a rine, the followers of any sport selfon have much of interest to themselves come out of any of the meetings which are held during the off season.
 But tennis enthusiasts this year can hardly make this complaint, for the annual meeting of the executive committee of the United States Lawn Tennis Asso-ciation, held Saturday, provided interest of the very keenest sort for those who follow the game.
 There was nothing cut and dried about the meeting.
-Several interesting resolutions were adopted, but overshadowing everything else was the assurance that the United States, and New York in particular, would have a tennis stadium well able to vie with the recently erected Wimbledon, the fame of which has spread from Eng-land all around the tennis-nlaying globe. land all around the tennis-playing globe.

-"This comes about through the hearty approval of the executive committee granted to the West Side Tennis Club's offer to construct a concrete and steel tennis enclosure capable offer to construct a concrete and steel tennis enclosure capable of seating 20,000 spectators.
+Several interesting resolutions were adopted, but overshadowing everything else was the assurance that the United States, and New York in particular, would have a tennis stadium well able to vie with the recently erected Wimbledon, the fame of which has spread from Eng-land all around the tennis-playing globe.
+"This comes about through the hearty approval of the executive committee granted to the West Side Tennis Club's offer to construct a concrete and steel tennis enclosure capable of seating 20,000 spectators.
 It means that the famous tennis club at Forest Hills, the turf of which has already seen some of the most historic events of tennis, will become virtually the centre of the game in the United States.
-It is supposed that the erection of the new stands will start this coming year and that they will be ready for the season of 1924."4
+It is supposed that the erection of the new stands will start this coming year and that they will be ready for the season of 1924." the followers of any sport seldom have much of interest to

-The Forest Hills Bulletin FOREST HILLS, LONG ISLAND Published fortnightly by SAGE FOUNDATION HOMES COMPANY CORD MEYER DEVELOPMENT COMPANY FOREST HILLS GARDENS HOMES COMPANY FOREST HILLS INN
+The Korest Kills Bulletin FOREST HILLS, LONG ISLAND Published fortnightly by SAGE FOUNDATION HOMES COMPANY CORD MEYER DEVELOPMENT COMPANY FOREST HILLS GARDENS HOMES COMPANY FOREST HILLS INN